Teaching Others to Save: Financial Literacy Lesson Plan (Grades K–2)

 “Saving is a great habit!”

-Pair activity:
+Pair students:

 Student A explains why saving is important.